Sandow M. M. A. Chinnappa Thevar: Producer

 Chinnappa thevar developed a deep friendship with M. G. Ramachandran.
 MGR too apparently recommended Devar in the films he worked.
 This went on till 1956 when Devar started his own production company Devar Films, and asked MGR to be the hero.
 MGR agreed, and they made Thaikkupin Thaaram.
 The film was a success, and launched Devar as a filmmaker.

-He later during moved to Chennai in the early 1950s, which by then became the South Indian Cinema Hub.
-He launched his production company the famous "Devar Films" and used the facilities of Vijaya Vauhini Studios for indoor shooting and post production activities.
+He later moved to Chennai in the early 1950s, which by then became the South Indian Cinema Hub.
+He launched his production company the famous "Devar Films" and used the facilities of Vijaya Vahini Studios for indoor shooting and post production activities.

 He is best known for various M. G. Ramachandran movies and introduced Saroja Devi to Tamil Movies who became a celluloid queen.

 When MGR became busy with his own production Nadodi Mannan, Devar was forced to make a few other movies.

 In 1960, he started to record the music for Thaai Sollai Thattadhe and cast Ashokan as the hero.
 When the recording was over, MGR heard the songs and wanted the story to be narrated.
-Apparently, after this there was a promise between them that MGR will adhere to all of Devar's conditions and, in return, Devar would make films only with him and no other ‘big’ hero.
-This ‘agreement’ led to Devar making 16 films with MGR, the last being Nalla Neram in 1972, the Tamil remake of Haathi Mere Saathi.
+Apparently, after this there was a promise between them that MGR will adhere to all of Devar's conditions and, in return, Devar would make films only with him and no other 'big' hero.
+This 'agreement' led to Devar making 16 films with MGR, the last being Nalla Neram in 1972, the Tamil remake of Haathi Mere Saathi.

 Despite working with MGR on several films, he never got a chance to work with Sivaji Ganesan.
 He once mentioned that he didn't have right story for Mr. Ganesan.

 Devar is also known for using animals as a supporting theme in his movies, and at times as the lead character.
 His brother M. A. Thirumugam was also a successful director was worked predominantly for "Devar Films" production company.

 Together the duo gave Rajesh Khanna's biggest blockbuster hit Haathi Mere Saathi, which also introduced the Salim–Javed duo as script writers to Bollywood.

 In Tamil film industry he was one of the most successful movie producers and his two recurring subjects were his animals and devotional movies, as he was an ardent devotee of Lord Murugan.

 Later years

 In his later years with MGR getting more and more into active politics, Devar started to make films in the Socio –mythological Genre.
 They were films set in modern times with the Central theme that faith and belief in God will solve one's problems.

 Chinnapa thevar also planned to make movies with Rajinikanth who was rising popular at that time.
-Rajini worked on the movie Thai Meethu Sathiyam under the Devar Films banner directed by Thevar's son-in-law R. R. Thyagarajan.
+Rajini worked on the movie Thai Meethu Sathiyam under the Devar Films banner directed by Thevar's son-in-law R. Thyagarajan.
 While shooting for the movie, Chinnapa thevar fell ill and died couple of days later.